hjthedev/HMM-Clustering/data_prep/README.md

 ### 2. Adherence (Input Value)
 - Record actual inputs values (e.g., blood sugar values, medication taken) **if available**
-> Customize this step based on the features available in your mHealth app.
+> **Note**: Customize this step based on the features available in your mHealth app.

 ## Data Cleaning
 To ensure quality and prevent noise in the data: